Free: Healthy Freezer Meals Recipe EbookGet It Now

 Stuffed pepper recipes are one of my favorite ways to make a healthy meal that the whole family loves.
-They are easy, filling, customizable, and a great way to get veggies in.
+They are easy, filling, customizable, and a great way to get veggies in just like stuffed tomatoes.
 I created this chicken stuffed peppers recipe one day when I had a lot of these ingredients on hand — and I’m so glad I did, because they are now going to be on regular rotation at our house!
 They have similar flavors to chicken fajitas and are just as easy as lasagna stuffed peppers.

 Why You’ll Love This Chicken Stuffed Peppers Recipe

 - Tender peppers, juicy chicken, and cheesy topping

 - Easy to make with simple ingredients